enebert/TheoryCS/KMA Notes/Chapter 1.md

 **Q:** What if the domain is just some subset of $\mathbb{N}$?

-**A:** We say that $\theta: \mathbb{N}^k \rightarrow \mathbb{N}$ is a partial function if $\text{Dom } \theta$ is some proper subset of $\mathbb{N}$.
+**A:** We say that $\theta: \mathbb{N}^k \rightarrow \mathbb{N}$ is a partial function if $\text{Dom } \theta$ is some proper subset of $\mathbb{N}^k$.
 We allow for the possiblility that $\text{Dom } \theta = \varnothing.$ This is referred to as the empty function.

-As with Enderton, the authors use the word *relation* to mean a subset of $\mathbb{N}^k$, the $n$-fold Cartesian product of the natural numbers.
+As with Enderton, the authors use the word *relation* to mean a subset of $\mathbb{N}^k$, the $k$-fold Cartesian product of the natural numbers.

 In computability theory, the empty function is one that is not defined for any $x$.
-One way to look at this to say that the function will not terminate for any $x$.
+One way to look at this is to say that the function will not terminate for any $x$.
 We could do the following in Haskell:

 ```haskell
     empty x = empty x
 ```
 While this function will never terminate, it certainly is not safe in code.
-We can use the ```Void``` type from ```Data.Void``` to dod the following:
+We can use the ```Void``` type from ```Data.Void``` to do the following:
 ```haskell
     empty:: Void -> Int
     empty x = case of {}
 ```
 We can't ever produce something of ```Void``` type.
 As the documentation states, "```Void``` values don't logically exist".
 Documentation is [here](https://hackage.haskell.org/package/base-4.21.0.0/docs/Data-Void.html) if the reader is interested.

 We'll use ```empty``` to indicate that we are calling the function with empty domain.
-This causes problems in real-life as we can't actually call a function with void type, and in the other case the function simply runs in an infinite loop.
+This causes problems in real-life as we can't actually call a function with ```Void``` type, and in the other case the function simply runs in an infinite loop.
 However, this non-halting behavior is exactly the perspective taken in computability theory.

 There is a short discussion that there are various models of computation.
 The models that one might run into are:
 1. Turing Machines
 2. While Loop programs
 3. Register Machines
 4. $\lambda$-Calculus
-5. The theory of generally recursive functions.
+5. The theory of generally recursive partial functions.

 Church's Thesis is stated in the following manner:

 **Church's Thesis:** The Turing, Kleene, and program specifications of algorithms are each complete.

 This isn't a theorem in the sense that it can be proved.
 It is a statement that comes out of the fact that all of the descriptions of computability that have been presented, have been shown to be equivalent.
 The Church-Turing thesis is presented in various forms depending on the context of the text.
-Manin's book on Mathematial logic presents it terms of computable functions and recursive functions.
+Manin's book on Mathematial logic presents it in terms of computable functions and recursive functions.
 Sipser in his *Theory of Computation* doesn't really give a formal statement but has a figure stating that the intuitive notion of being algorithmic is equivalent to any model of a Turing Machine that we can come up with.

 In the second section, their is a discussion of while programs and the Halting Problem.
 Suppose that $P_1, P_2, \ldots, P_k, \ldots$ is an enumeration of the possible programs.
 There is a short discussion of encodings and why such a thing should be possible.
 There are some details such as if a natural number does not represent the encoding of some $P_k$ we take it to be the program that computes the function with empty domain.
 The position of the program $P_j$ in the master list is said to have *index* $j$.
 This is of course reminicsent of the index of a Turing Machine for those that have seen such things.